A Day Trip to Bonifacio Corsica

 Since our ferry tickets say we need to check-in 30 minutes before departure and the drive takes 90 minutes, we leave the hotel in Olbia at 8:00am.
 We hop in our ridiculously tiny rental car and begin weaving our way through the mountains under overcast skies.

 Since I’m basically driving a golf cart with an airbag, curvy mountain roads full of aggressive Italian drivers aren’t my idea of a good time.
+But overall the drive is pretty straightforward.

 The ferry ride from Sardinia to Bonifacio